pivorodrigues/devopstips/acsa.md

 - One host in one Availability Zone behind an Auto Scaling group with health checks and a fixed EIP.
 If the host fails, the health check will fail and the Auto Scaling group will provision a new EC2 instance in a separate Availability Zone.
 You can use a user data script to provision the same EIP to the new host.
 This is the cheapest option, but it is not 100% fault tolerant.

+#

+**On-Premises Strategies with AWS**

+- You need to be aware of what high-level AWS services you can use on-premises for the exam:

+  - Database Migration Service (DMS)

+  - Server Migration Service (SMS)

+  - AWS Application Discovery Service

+  - VM Import/Export

+  - Download Amazon Linux 2 as an ISO

 ## Chapter 10: Applications <img src="images/aws-sqs-logo.png" width="30px">